robbintt/aider-experimental/textualize.tui.feature.md

     *   The application no longer crashes when updating the chat log.
     *   Text typed in the input box is now clearly visible.
     *   Clicking files in the file browser and using commands from the palette now show output in the chat log.

+- [ ] **Task 1.4.6: Fix invisible input text by correcting theme conflict**
+*   **Action:** Text typed into the `Input` widget is invisible.
+*   **Implementation:**
+    1. The `TextArea.code_editor` was defaulting to the `monokai` theme, which interfered with the app's overall theme, causing the `Input`'s text color to mismatch its background.
+Changed the `TextArea` to use the `css` theme, so it inherits from the application's stylesheet.
+    2. Simplified the CSS for the `Input` widget to rely on default theme inheritance, removing explicit `color` and `background` properties.
+*   **Verification:** Text typed into the input field is now visible in both light and dark modes.

 ---